FAQs for Plastic Surgery

 What’s abdominoplasty?

 Abdominoplasty is, not surprisingly, a procedure on the abdominal area and you probably know of it under its much more widely used name: tummy tuck.
 It removes excess fat and skin tissues while also making stomach muscles tighter.
 It’s often obtained by people who have lost weight, either through a successful weight loss effort or following childbirth.
 Many people who get the procedure have lost a very large amount of weight thanks to bariatric surgeries.
 It’s also often obtained as part of a mommy makeover – a suite of procedures aimed at reversing the less attractive after-effects of motherhood.
-To see some of the abdominoplasty outcomes that Dr. J’s patients have enjoyed, see our tummy tuck gallery.
+To see some of the abdominoplasty outcomes that Dr. J’s patients have enjoyed, see our beautiful tummy tuck gallery.

 Share This Post